threefoldfoundation/info_sdk/src/3bot_sysadmin/admin_tools/3bot_backup.md

 # 3Bot Backup

 The 3Bot backup is a service that backs up the data of your 3Bot, with this backup you can recover your 3Bot.
-The first backup is made when you initialize your hosted 3Bot.

 ## Backing up

-The backup service has 2 options:
+The backup service has 2 options for hosted 3Bots:
 - Marketplace
 - Minio

+> The first backup is created when a hosted 3Bot is initialized.

+> Backups of a hosted 3Bot will be stored by the 3Bot deployer service.

+The backup service only has one option for local 3Bot backups which is __Minio__.

+You can also select to make automatic backups every 24 hours or you can initiate a backup with a custom tag.

 ### Marketplace backup

-The marketplace backup is a service that is installed by default when you initialize a hosted 3Bot.
-It takes a snapshot of your data the moment your hosted 3Bot is live.
-If you want you can select to make automatic backups that occur every 24hours.
+The marketplace backup is a service that is installed by default when you initialize a 3Bot.
+It takes a snapshot of your data the moment your 3Bot is live.

 ![Backup](./img/3bot_marketplace_backup.png)